 Companies like Monsanto are using the model of patent protection to oppress and tyrannize over farmers and consumers in the United States and elsewhere.
 If pollen from their genetically-modified crops escapes from lands where they are sown and pollinates non-genetically-modified crops, then it is their fault for not having taken the necessary precautions to prevent the pollen from escaping the properties on which their genetically-modified crops have been sown onto neighbouring properties.
 After all, most farmers, in particular organic farmers, do not want their crops contaminated by Monsanto’s pollen.
 In a just world, judges would rule in favour of the farmers and not in Monsanto’s favour.
 But that is not what has happened in the real world, which means that we do not live in a just world.
 We live in a world that, more and more, is controlled by corporate tyrants like Monsanto, who use their vast quantities of money to control both the legal and political systems to further their selfish and tyrannical ends.
 As was the case in the past before democracy and the rule of law were established, the rich and powerful are using their wealth and power to further their narrow ends, while they oppress and subjugate the weak with impunity.

 This is Monsanto’s nefarious ploy, the tyrannical manner in which it has gained almost complete corporate control over the corn and soybean markets in the United States in such a short period of time.
 By allowing pollen from its genetically-modified plants to spread to crops that don’t contain the gene and then suing farmers for patent infringement, it has taken away the farmers’ freedom not to grow Monsanto’s genetically-modified crops.
 This denial of farmers’ freedom is nothing more than tyranny masquerading as patent infringement.
-Moreover, it is a blatant violation of the basic principle that underlies the operations of the free market.
+Moreover, it is a blatant violation of the basic principle that underlies the operations of the free market, since, in order to remain free, all the participants in a market must not be coerced to purchase any individual’s or company’s products.

-The only just ruling in these sorts of cases is the following: if the patent holder allows the patented gene to be carried away by natural processes such as the wind or the actions of pollinating insects, which means they have made absolutely no effort to contain the fertilizing part of the plant or animal from spreading beyond the lands where they have been sown or are kept, then any offspring containing the patented gene can no longer be claimed by the patent holder as one’s property.
+The only just ruling in these sorts of cases is the following: if the patent holder allows the patented gene to be carried away by natural processes such as the wind or the actions of pollinating insects, which means they have made absolutely no effort to contain the fertilizing part of the plant or animal from spreading beyond the lands where they are grown or kept, then any offspring containing the patented gene can no longer be claimed by the patent holder as one’s property.

 When a company like Monsanto claims that the crop of a farmer that has been fertilized by its genetically-modified pollen legally belongs to it, just as Shylock was made to do, it should be made to extract from that farmer’s crop only that single gene, out of the tens of thousands of genes contained in the plant or seed, which Monsanto claims is its intellectual property, and restore the remainder of the crop – intact – to the farmer.
 And if Monsanto removes more than this single gene, or, by this operation, ruins the crop by rendering it infertile or unmarketable, then Monsanto is guilty of either taking or damaging private property that does not belong to it, and must therefore pay the full market price of the crop to the farmer.